Aaron Beck

 Beck was noted for his writings on psychotherapy, psychopathology, suicide, and psychometrics.
 He published more than 600 professional journal articles, and authored or co-authored 25 books.
 He was named one of the "Americans in history who shaped the face of American psychiatry", and one of the "five most influential psychotherapists of all time" by The American Psychologist in July 1989.
-His work at the University of Pennsylvania inspired Martin Seligman to refine his own cognitive techniques and later work on learned helplessness.

-Early life and career
+Early life and education

-Aaron Temkin Beck was born in Providence, Rhode Island on July 18, 1921.
+Aaron Temkin Beck was born in Providence, Rhode Island, on July 18, 1921.
 He was the youngest of four children born to Elizabeth Temkin and Harry Beck, Jewish immigrants from Ukraine.
 Harry worked as a printer and Elizabeth's family found financial success in tobacco wholesaling; the family belonged to the upwardly-mobile vanguard of Providence's Eastern European-Jewish immigrant community.
 At the time of Aaron's birth, the Temkin-Becks lived a "comfortable, lower-middle class lifestyle" and were in the process of putting down roots on Providence's East Side.
 In 1923, when Aaron was two years old, the family purchased a house at 43/41 Sessions Street in the city's Blackstone neighborhood.

 Beck attended John Howland Grammar School, Nathan Bishop Junior High, and Hope Street High School, where he graduated as valedictorian in 1938.
 As an adolescent, Beck dreamed of becoming a journalist.
 Beck matriculated at Brown University, where he graduated magna cum laude in 1942.
-At Brown, he was elected a member of the Phi Beta Kappa Society, was an associate editor of The Brown Daily Herald, and received the Francis Wayland Scholarship, William Gaston Prize for Excellence in Oratory, and Philo Sherman Bennett Essay Award.
+At Brown, he was elected a member of Phi Beta Kappa society, was an associate editor of The Brown Daily Herald, and received the Francis Wayland Scholarship, William Gaston Prize for Excellence in Oratory, and Philo Sherman Bennett Essay Award.
 Beck attended Yale Medical School, planning to become an internist and work in private practice in Providence.
 He graduated from Yale with a Doctor of Medicine in 1946.

+Career

 After receiving his M.D., Beck completed a six-month junior residency in pathology at Rhode Island Hospital and a three-year residency in neurology at Cushing Veterans Administration Hospital in Framingham, Massachusetts.
 During this time, Beck began to specialize in neurology, reportedly liking the precision of its procedures.
 However, due to a shortage of psychiatry residents, he was instructed to do a six-month rotation in that field, and he became absorbed in psychoanalysis, despite initial wariness.

 After completing his medical internships and residencies from 1946 to 1950, Beck became a fellow in psychiatry at the Austen Riggs Center, a private mental hospital in the mountains of Stockbridge, Massachusetts, until 1952.
 At that time, it was a center of ego psychology with an unusual degree of collaboration between psychiatrists and psychologists, including David Rapaport.

 Beck then completed military service as assistant chief of neuropsychiatry at Valley Forge Army Hospital in the United States Military.